Causes of diabetes

 Diabetes is a metabolic and endocrine disorder that results in an inability to metabolize sugar properly.
 Central to this internal process is a hormone called insulin, which helps the body turn sugar into fuel.

 Diabetes can develop in several ways.

-Insulin sensitivity in diabetes
+Insulin sensitivity and resistance in Type 2 diabetes

-Insulin sensitivity in anorexia
+Insulin sensitivity and anorexia

 Does having anorexia predispose someone to developing diabetes?

 While AN has sometimes been connected to insulin resistance, the condition ultimately isn’t considered a risk factor for developing Type 2 diabetes.1 Still, other factors may influence the onset of this condition.

 If someone has a family history of diabetes or other risk factors for developing Type 2 diabetes, they may still develop the condition, prediabetes, or insulin resistance, regardless of whether they struggle with anorexia nervosa.